tacitdynamics/tacitdynamics.github.io/foldersync/help_3.0.0.md

 --------|------|---------
 ![Test](/assets/img/notification_settings.png)   |   ![Test](/assets/img/notification_channel_settings.png)

-## Tasker
+## Tasker or similar automation apps
-FolderSync works as Tasker plugin.
-This means one or more folderpair syncs can be initiated or cancelled when a condition or rule you configured in Tasker occurs.
-Configuring Tasker is out of the scope of this help text, but FolderSync is found in the the Plugin section.
-Note that syncs will run no matter what settings they are configured with, when initiated from Tasker, except if the allowed connection requirement(s) are not met.
+FolderSync works as Tasker plugin and supports deeplinks when triggered from other automation apps.
+This means one or more folderpair syncs can be initiated or cancelled when a condition or rule you configured in automation app occurs.
+Configuring automation apps is out of the scope of this help text, but FolderSync is found in the the Plugin section for Tasker.
+Note that syncs will run no matter what settings they are configured with, when initiated from automation app, except if the allowed connection requirement(s) are not met.

-FolderSync also supports triggering actions via deeplinks.
+As mentioned FolderSync also supports triggering actions via deeplinks.
 To trigger a deeplink from Tasker use "Browse URL" action.
+For deeplinks to work automation must be enabled in Foldersync settings.
+Opening deeplinks by copy/pasting directly to browser will not work.

 ## Logging
 FolderSync incorporates its own log collection functionality, to help the developers fix bugs that might exist.